unframed/JSONModel.php/README.md

 The purpose of `JSONModel` is to maintain the legacy of its application and eventually erase its technical debt be it:  a) common and probably unsafe inline SQL; b) an uniquely incomplete API on top of PDO or mysql_* functions;
 c) yet another PHP framework, including WordPress; d) a funky mix of all three.

-So let's assume a legacy task scheduler application, with a single tasks table in its database.
+So let's assume a simplistic task scheduler application, with a tasks table and a related tags table in its database.

 ~~~sql
 CREATE TABLE IF NOT EXISTS `tasks` (